 Prayer is one of the three traditional tools for spiritual growth in Lent (and anytime), the others being almsgiving (charity) and fasting.
-Prayer is primary, however, for without communion with God, it is impossible to fast or serve joyfully and effectively.
-This excerpt from Tertullian’s treatise On Prayer, written in the late second century, speaks of the power of Christian prayer, which replaces the sacrifices of old and makes us priests who are worshipers in spirit and in truth.
+To pray is primary, however, for without communion with God, it is impossible to fast or serve joyfully and effectively.
+Tertullian here writes of the power of Christian prayer, which replaces the sacrifices of old and makes us priests who are worshipers in spirit and in truth.

 Prayer is the offering in spirit that has done away with the sacrifices of old.
 What good do I receive from the multiplicity of your sacrifices? asks God.
 I have had enough of burnt offerings of rams, and I do not want the fat of lambs and the blood of bulls and goats.
 Who has asked for these from your hands?

 Worshippers in Spirit & Truth

 What God has asked for we learn from the Gospel.
 The hour will come, he says, when true worshipers will worship the Father in spirit and in truth.
 God is a spirit, and so he looks for worshipers who are like himself.